cs24/cloud-inquisitor/docs/backend/README.rst

 --------

 The accounts command allows updates to the AWS Accounts configured for the Audits system.
-The CLI allows you to add, update and delete accounts from the system if for some reason the web frontend isn't working.
+The CLI allows you to add, update, and delete accounts from the system.

 ^^^^^^^^^^^^^^^^^^^^^
 Add or Update Account